nikolaAV/Modern-Cpp/traits/is_nothrow_move_constructible/README.md

 # 'is_nothrow_move_constructible' trait by our own hands.
 There has already been the [`std::is_nothrow_move_constructible`](https://en.cppreference.com/w/cpp/types/is_move_constructible) trait since `C++11`.
 So let's suppose we need to get experience writing type trait.
-We need to obtain information about techniques / practices hoe it can be done in the Modern `C++`.
+We need to obtain information about techniques / practices how it can be done in the Modern `C++`.
 ### Motivation
 If you design generic code (i.e. a library) that depends on types specified by a client you may often have to detect what facilities a clien type provides.
 It is occasionally useful to determine whether a particular operation can throw an exception.